 Meredith College has a well-established Undergraduate Research Program to help strong students like you advance academically and professionally.
-Our college-wide program was established almost 20 years ago, and over time, we have built a healthy culture of research in all academic areas.
+Our college-wide program was established over 20 years ago, and over time, we have built a healthy culture of research in all academic areas.

 There are many reasons over half of our students engage in a serious research project during their time at Meredith.
 The benefits of participating in undergraduate research are endless – but here are just a few: